Rheumatoid Arthritis Hormone Imbalance & Its Treatment Options - Balance My Hormones TRT in the UK

 Can hormonal imbalance cause rheumatoid arthritis?

-Experts have been studying the relationship between hormones and rheumatoid arthritis for many years.
-The exact effect or relationship has not yet become clear.
-However, they believe that women with healthy levels of sex hormones (progesterone and estrogen) are less likely to develop this illness.
-It is because their hormones have a protective effect on joints.
+Some experts believe women with healthy levels of sex hormones (progesterone and estrogen) are less likely to develop this illness.
+It is because these hormones have a protective effect on bone and joints.

 Why are joints affected due to the low levels of estrogen and progesterone?